 Each year people reenact that historic procession.
 They also gather on August 15, the feast of the Assumption of Mary into heaven, for a large procession and outdoor Mass.
 More than 100,000 people visit the Shrine each year to pray, view the scenic grounds or spend quiet time.

-To make an online gift to the Shrine of Our Lady of Good Help, please click here.
+To make an online gift to the National Shrine of Our Lady of Champion, please click here.

-If you would like to learn more about the Shrine, please visit their website at www.shrineofourladyofgoodhelp.com or you can visit the beautiful Shrine of Our Lady of Good Help at 4047 Chapel Drive, New Franken, WI 54229.
-If you are interested in speaking to representative at the Shrine or to purchase the full video please call (920) 866-2571.
+If you would like to learn more about the Shrine, please visit their website at www.championshrine.org or you can visit the beautiful National Shrine of Our Lady of Champion at 4047 Chapel Drive, New Franken, WI 54229.
+If you are interested in speaking to representative at the Shrine or to purchase their full video please call (920) 866-2571.